Patriots' Rhamondre Stevenson: Still not practicing

-Stevenson (ankle) wasn't on the field at the start of Friday's practice, Evan Lazar of the Patriots' official site reports.
+Stevenson (ankle) remained sidelined at practice Wednesday, Evan Lazar of the Patriots' official site reports.

-Stevenson also didn't practice Wednesday or Thursday and his continued absence Friday suggests that the running back is trending toward being ruled out for Sunday night's game against the Broncos.
-If Stevenson remains sidelined this weekend, Ezekiel Elliott would once again lead New England's backfield in Week 16.
+Given that Stevenson wasn't participating in what Lazar described as a light walk-through Wednesday, the running back's status for Sunday's game against the Bills remains cloudy.
+Stevenson has missed three straight contests and if he remains out this weekend, Ezekiel Elliott and Kevin Harris would be in line to lead the Patriots' backfield in Week 17.

 More News